SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

 export default Counter;

 ```
-- Class components/State-ful components rely on lifecycle methods, involve more boilerplate, make code harder to reuse, require managing the this keyword, don’t align well with modern React features like Concurrent Mode and streaming SSR, and are now considered older and less preferred for new development.
+- Class components/State-ful are ES6 classes that extend React.Component and use this to manage state and lifecycle methods. involve more boilerplate, make code harder to reuse

 ***Why in Class Component We Use this?***